ksupensa/iOS10-WishList/README.md

 # iOS10-WishList
-Application to save on your phone what you would wish to own.
+Application to save on your phone what you wish you owned.

 Used concepts:
 CoreData